 - May have difficulty sleeping or eating

-Researchers aren't clear on exactly what causes a tension headache.
+Researchers aren't clear what causes a tension headache.
 For years, scientists thought that it was caused by tightening the muscles in your shoulders, neck, scalp, and jaw when you are tense.
 But new tests that measure muscle tension show that the muscles of people with tension headaches aren’t any tighter.
 Newer theories suggest tension headaches are caused by changes in brain chemicals called neurotransmitters (including serotonin), similar to what happens with a migraine.
 Scientists don’t know why the levels of neurotransmitters go up and down, but they think it activates pain pathways in the brain.
 Tight muscles may help trigger the changes in neurotransmitters, or muscle tightness may be a result of changing levels of brain chemicals.

 Triggers may include:

 - Holding your head in one position for a long time (like using a computer)